shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Ouch, Ersie.
 But ok, point taken.
 Also, come alone.
 Fisher is… let’s say, afraid of wolves.”

 “Understandable.”
 Ersatzica nodded.
 “See you then.”
+She walked away.

 “See you then.”

+Ersatzica turned around, but the wolf was gone.
+She put her hand on the locket, but decided not to open it. *Fisher.
+Can he really still be alive?*

 ===